Concurrent Education Sessions

 Federal Education Update

-The new year and new Congress mean lots of opportunity for education policy and funding.
+The new year and new Congress mean lots of opportunities for education policy and funding.
 AASA’s Noelle Ellerson Ng will walk through the latest goings-on of Congress and what it could mean for your district.

 Presented by Noelle Ellerson Ng, AASA